Orange and Cranberry Biscotti

-This vegan orange and cranberry biscotti is sweet, crunchy and super festive.
-Eat it as is or dip it in some dairy-free white chocolate for an extra special Christmassy snack.
+This vegan orange and cranberry biscotti is sweet, crunchy and tastes just like the traditional kind.
+Eat it as is or dip it in some dairy-free white chocolate for an extra special festive snack.

-Seeing as it’s the festive season, I added some cranberries and orange zest to the mix to give it a Christmas-y touch.
-The citrus-y smell that fills your house as it bakes is incredible!
+Seeing as it’s the festive season, I added some cranberries and orange zest to the mix to give it a Christmassy touch.
+The sweet, citrus smell that fills your house as it bakes is incredible!
 I’ve also made an almond biscotti recipe, so make sure to check that out too!

-The traditional recipe contains eggs, however, I was easily able to make it vegan by using dairy-free margarine instead.
+The traditional recipe contains eggs and dairy, however, I was easily able to make it vegan by using dairy-free margarine and soy milk instead.
 It replicated the taste and texture perfectly.

 - Chocolate crinkle cookies